w3c/wai-media-guide/description.md

 The process to develop description in a separate audio file is basically:
 1. Write out the descriptions.
 See [Tips for Writing Descriptions below](#writing).
 2. Record the descriptions.
 See [Tips for Recording Descriptions below](#recording).
-3. Provide synching data for the audio file … @@...
+3. Ensure the descriptions play in the audio spaces with the main video.
 4. Provide a caption file of the description.
 [Example VTT file of audio description](#vtt)

 (Ensure the files are integrated with the player on the web page.)